 “Fibber!” squealed Finely.

 “Actually, honey, I am going to rest for a bit, so you need to pick a game that you can play without me.”
 Crestfallen, she looked around.
 The guilt seared, but part of this time is also carving out periods when they entertain themselves.
-They began to talk about games, but as is wont to happen during times of cabin fever; they just couldn’t agree.
+They began to talk about games, but they just couldn’t agree.

 “Ok, how about this, I’ll give you assignments?” they were at my feet in seconds.